 Are you a strategic thinker and possess strong communication and leadership skills?
-If yes, you should consider a career as a construction manager.
+If yes, consider a career as a construction manager.
 Construction managers play a crucial role in organising and executing different construction sites.

 They have extensive knowledge of the building and construction industry and monitor and guide construction projects on small and larger scales.